 Benefits, processing and utilization review

 Gainwell Technologies enabled several states to adapt to these changes in record time.
-The urgent relaxing and waiver of requirements on delivery and billing of telemedicine services required most MMIS systems to immediately modify three processing areas: Benefits, Adjudication and Program Integrity/Utilization Review.
+The urgent relaxing and waiver of requirements on delivery and billing of telemedicine services required most Medicaid Enterprise Systems to immediately modify three processing areas: Benefits, Adjudication and Program Integrity/Utilization Review.

 Time-bound modifications were required to covered services, benefits configuration and pricing spanning 200 procedures.
 More than half of these newly authorized codes are approved for only a temporary status.
 Each state could determine which set of available 1135 waiver conditions they would apply for and which services they would cover.